Presidential Decree Hu-Zong-Yi-Yi-Zi No.09900331461 dated Dec.8, 2010

-Article 20: The decision to allow the use of water resources or mining within scenic areas or ecological protection areas shall be deliberated by the National Park Planning Commission and be submitted by the Ministry of Interior to the Executive Yuan for approval.
+Article 20 The decision to allow the use of water resources or mining with scenic areas or ecological protection areas shall be deliberated by the National Park Planning Commission and the submitted by the Ministry of the Interior to the Executive Yuan for approval.

-Article 23: The operating budget of the national parks shall be borne by the National Treasury upon implementation by a public agency.
+Article 23 The operating budget of the national parks shall be borne by the National Treasury upon implementation by a public agency.
 The cost of park concessions shall be borne by the operator in the case of quasi-corporations or other private or public groups.
-The national park operating budget shall be deliberated by the National Park Planning Commisssion and then submitted by the Ministry of Interior to Executive Yuan for approval.
-The Ministry of Interior may accept donations or funds or lands from individuals or groups for the purpose of developing the national parks.
+The national park operating budget shall be deliberated by the National Park Planning Commission and then submitted by the Ministry of Interior to Executive Yuan for approval.
+The Ministry of Interior may accept donations of funds or lands from individuals or groups for the purpose of developing the national parks.

-Article 24: Any person who violates Section 1 of Article 13 shall be subject to a fine to up to NT$1000, and/or term of imprisonment of up to six months.
+Article 24 Any person who violates Section (1) of Article 13 shall be subject to a fine of up to 1000 yuan (US $75), and/or term of imprisonment of up to six months.

-Article 25: Any person who violates Section 2 or 3 of Article 13, Section 1 through 4, 6, and 9 of Article 14 and any section of Articles 16, 17, and 18, shall be punished with a fine of not more than NT$1000, or if the circumstances of the offense are so intense as to cause serious damage to the environment, he or she shall be punished with imprisonment of not more than one year.
+Article 25 Any person who violates Section (2) or (3) of Article 13, Section (1) through (4), (6), and (9) of Article 14 and any section of Articles 16, 17, and 18, shall be punished with a fine of not more than 1000 yuan, or if the circumstances of the offense are so intense as to cause serious damage to the environment, he or she shall be punished with imprisonment of not more than one year.

-Article 27: Any person who violates any provision of this law and is punished in accordance with Article 24 through 26, must restore the damaged area to its original state.
+Article 27 Any person who violates any provision of this law and is punished in accordance e\with Article 24 through 26, must restore the damaged area to its original state.
 If restoration of the area is impossible, or if doing so is extremely difficult, they shall be bound to pay compensatory damages to the national park.

-Article 28: The area in which this law shall be effective shall be determined by the Execuitve Yuan.
+Article 28 The area in which this law shall be effective shall be determined by the Executive Yuan.